svirant/DonutDongle/README.md

  - AUX8 pressed twice, manually enter a SVS profile to load with the profile buttons using 1 - 9 and 10,11,12 buttons for 0.
 Must use 3 digits.
 Ex: 001 = 1, 010 = 10, etc

  - MT-ViKI 8 Port HDMI switch's inputs can be changed with AUX8 button + profile buttons 1 - 8.
-Must configure "MTVIKIir" in the options section of the .ino
+Must configure "MTVir" in the options section of the .ino

  - TESmart 16x1 HDMI switch's inputs can changed.
 Must set "TESmartir" in the options section.
     - AUX7 + button 1 - 12, aux1, aux2, aux3, aux4 for inputs 1 - 16 on "alt sw1" port (SVS profiles 1 - 16)